KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

           completes, the button text resets to "Start" and the user can start another stacking process.

+    -  Live Stacker Monitor button: Launches the Live Stacker Monitor window.
+See the section on Live Stacker Monitor for more details.

+    -  Calc SNR: Switch to turn on or off calculation of SNR for each sub and the stacked image.
+Usually useful to turn on, but if performance is key this can be toggled off.

     -  SNR Av / Min / Max: Output statistics of the subs processed so far.
 Average SNR / Minimum SNR / Maximum SNR.